 - Provides senior executives to work with the team to ensure success

-- Contributes a USD$15,000 per project fee to offset program costs, plus covers all project-related expenses of the team and faculty advisor during the two weeks in the GBP host country from May 19-30, and the international round-trip airfare for the faculty advisor.
+- Contributes a USD$20,000 per project fee to offset program costs, plus covers all project-related expenses of the team and faculty advisor during the two weeks in the GBP host country in late May, and the international round-trip airfare for the faculty advisor.

 How a Student qualifies to participate: